techidaily/site-games-able/source/_posts/addressing-the-no-response-from-steam-servers-error.md

  Steam, like any other app or program, may fail to connect to the internet and display errors if the Windows Firewall is blocking its connection.
 To fix this, you will need to allow Steam through Windows Firewall.

- If you need help with the same, check our guide on[how to allow apps through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) and follow the steps provided there.
+ If you need help with the same, check our guide on [how to allow apps through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) and follow the steps provided there.

 ## 7\.
 Check if Steam Is Down

  It is not uncommon for services like Steam to experience server outages.
 When this happens, Steam may not function properly and run into problems.
-To rule out this possibility, you can visit a website like[Downdetector](https://downdetector.in/status/steam/) , which monitors server outages for several popular services, including Steam.
+To rule out this possibility, you can visit a website like [Downdetector](https://downdetector.in/status/steam/) , which monitors server outages for several popular services, including Steam.

 ![Check Steam servers](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/steam-downdetector-1.jpg)